mehuaniket/lyricsar/ideastruct.md

 [+]first I tell you best idea to understand this project, switch to the second commit and after read this file. give you best idea what the hell happening here.{happy traversing :)}

 [+]after primary offline success now, I try to structure whole idea and find possible class that easy to maintain and add module that find lyrics from multiple website.

-[+]first I check success of results online and check that program  is success give effective result or what?!
+[+]first I check success of results online and check that module is success give effective result or what?!

 [+]I add [plugin] folder that is for python modules that have basic structure
     about what they do in other word basic definition following is basic functions of that module.